kpilka/lean-coffee/README.md

 ### Notes

-Constraings on votes can be removed by running:
+Constraints on votes can be removed by running:

 `rake db:remove_constraints`